MounirAitHamou/MounirAitHamou/README.md

 🎓 3rd-year Computer Science student at the University of Ottawa.
 🧠 I love exploring how things really work — especially performance, GPUs, and AI.
-💡 I learn by building things from scratch and pushing them to their limits.
+💡 I learn by building things from scratch.

 ---